WiseKun/mustafaa.xyz/README.md

 * NameCheap for domain name
 ## Acknowledgements
-If you would like to use any of the source code, please reach out to me at mustafa.alhayawi@gmail.com This project is still a work in progress and should be completed over time
+If you would like to use any of the source code, please reach out to me at mustafa.alhayawi@gmail.com

+This project is still a work in progress and should be completed over time.

+Please note that I am not a web developer so please excuse any mistakes that I have made.
+Thank you.